 Countless lawsuits have been filed against streaming services and other websites with video content alleging that these video providers share individuals’ watch histories and video requests with third parties, like Facebook.

-Our firm is at the forefront of this litigation to protect people’s private video history from being freely shared to third parties, having brought suit against Bleacher Report, Equifax, and MLB.com.
+Our firm is at the forefront of this litigation to protect people’s private video history from being freely shared to third parties, having brought suit against Equifax and MLB.com.

 If you believe your video history was unlawfully collected and want more information on your rights, please contact us.